python/peps/peps/api/index.rst

        "superseded_by": string | null,
        "url": string
      },
+   }

-Date values are formatted as DD-MMM-YYYY, and multiple dates are combied in a comma-separated list.
+Date values are formatted as DD-MMM-YYYY, and multiple dates are combined in a comma-separated list.

 For example: